felixlaumon/grunt-tailor/README.md

 # grunt-custom

-Customize files to be concatenated.
+Customize files to be concatenated, jQuery 1.8-style.

 When building a modulaized framework, you will need to provide a way for your end users to customize which modules to be included in their build.
 This tools give your users a easy way to customize the final build.
 For example: `grunt custom:+slideshow,+gallery,-event`